Whimsy Read

 While most fans agree that publication order is best, here’s a quick note: some of the books (The Enemy, The Affair, Night School, Second Son, High Heat, etc.) are set earlier in Reacher’s life.
 If you’re someone who prefers chronological storytelling, you could read them that way, but you might lose some of the suspenseful callbacks and references that Lee Child intentionally builds into later books.

 My advice?
-Stick to publication order first, then go back and sprinkle in the prequels and short stories when you crave more Reacher backstory.
+Stick to publication order for the full suspense and character arcs, then go back and sprinkle in the prequels and short stories to explore Jack Reacher’s backstory and recurring themes.

 FAQ